gravelCompBio/GraphPattern2vec/README.md

   - one for predictions

 - gp2v.yml file
-  - this has the can be used to create the environment
+  - this can be used to create the environment

 - graphpattern2vec folders
   - this folder holds the objects/funtions of graphpattern2vec

 - Readme.md file
-  - Your reading it right now
+  - this holdes instructrions to how to run the code

 - model folder
   - will hold temperary files

 ## Installing dependencies